530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Monday-Friday: Lunch; Dinner: Downtown Alive!
 Fridays

 Louisiana home cooking is so good we hold restaurants up to a high standard, and nothing is judged more critically than rice and gravy.
-Antler's has been in Johnny Walter's family for decades, and the devotion to the deep brown stuff is evident in the plate lunches on the menu.
+Antler's has been in Johnny Walter's family since 1940, and the devotion to the deep brown stuff is evident in the plate lunches on the menu.
 There are Antler's smothered chicken die-hards, pork chop acolytes and rabbit fricassee to wow gravy pilgrims.
 Another local fave is Antler's soft-shell crab poboys; don't forget to ask for sweet potato fries on the side.

 302 Carmel Drive, Lafayette (Map) - 235-4052